rl1987/trickster.dev/tricksterblog/content/post/understanding-javascript-packers.md

 original code when reverse engineering.

-A lot of the online JS packer tools are some variations of Dean Edwards packer which was originally developed in C#.
+A lot of the online JS packer tools are some variations of Dean Edwards packer that was originally developed in C#.
 Thus it is useful to know how to revert what it does to the code.